Paul Mullin: 2022–23 season: FA Cup Golden Ball and promotion to the Football League

-In October 2022, Mullin posted a picture of his boots on which was written a political message involving the Conservative Party.
+On 20 August 2022, Mullin scored his first hat-trick for Wrexham in a 5–0 home victory against Maidstone United.
+In October 2022, Mullin posted a picture of his boots on with "F*** the Tories!" printed on the side.
 The club acted quickly to ban him from wearing the boots, calling the photo an "unwelcome distraction".
 Later that season, he wore another message on his boots, carrying a dedication to his son Albi who had recently been diagnosed with autism.